cbyrd01/3d-knob-for-pidp11/README.md

 While the kit is great, the included rotary selector knobs are a bit different from the original PDP-11/70's iconic design.

-The 3D model knob was modeled from photographs of real-world PDP-11/70 front panels.
+This 3D model knob was modeled from photographs of real-world PDP-11/70 front panels.
 It has been scaled down to fit the replica PiDP-11 kit.
 Because they are a recreation based on photos, the geometry may be different than the original designs.

 3D rendering of the model: